mplatvoet/kovenant/docs/docs/api/jvm_usage.md

 ```

 ###simple tasks
 The easiest way to use a `Throttle` instance is by using the `task` method.
-This creates a task similar to the general `async` method that gets scheduled somewhere in the future.
+This creates a task similar to the general `task` method that gets scheduled somewhere in the future.
 The result is, of course, a `Promise`

 ```kotlin
 myThrottle.task {